 The Board is appointed under the South Australian Water Corporation Act 1994 to govern the business on behalf of the State Government, reporting to the Minister for Environment and Water.
 The Board sets the strategic direction and monitors performance, driving efficiency and protecting our long-term viability in accordance with the Public Corporations Act 1993.

 The following Board directors, appointed by the Governor of South Australia, served during 2018-19:

 Day-to-day management of the business is delegated by the Board through the Chief Executive to the Senior Leadership Team.
 Pursuant to section 18 of the South Australian Water Corporation Act 1994, the Minister has delegated authority to the Board of SA Water to approve procurements of up to $10 million and expenditure up to $4 million on any one project.

-A charter prepared by the Minister and the Treasurer, in consultation with the Board, was in place for 2017-18 in accordance with section 12 of the Public Corporations 1993.
+A charter prepared by the Minister and the Treasurer, in consultation with the Board, was in place for 2018-19 in accordance with section 12 of the Public Corporations Act 1993.
 The charter guided the Board in seeking to balance community service with prudent commercial principles.

 The Board has established a committee structure to assist it in meeting its responsibilities.
-Each committee has a charter that guides its functions and duties and is reviewed annually.
+Each committee has a charter that guides its functions and duties and is reviewed regularly.

-Policy and Strategy Committee – assists the Board’s oversight of the long-term strategy of the corporation to ensure it remains a valuable, relevant and effective water and sewerage service provider with high levels of customer, community and stakeholder service and support.
+Strategy, Policy and Innovation Committee – assists the Board’s oversight of the long-term strategy of the corporation to ensure it remains a valuable, relevant and effective water and sewerage service provider with high levels of customer, community and stakeholder service and support.

 People and Culture Committee – supports and assists the Board on matters associated with workforce planning, remuneration and corporate culture, taking into account the strategy, government policy, relevant Board policies, business needs and regulatory requirements.